 If you are facing deportation in removal proceedings in immigration court, it can be hard to know where to turn.
-The team at Iyer Immigration Law, a Houston-based law, would be delighted to help you in this stressful situation.
+The team at Iyer PLLC, a Houston-based law, would be delighted to help you in this stressful situation.
 We understand the difficulties of the immigration process, and our experienced attorney will ensure that you have the best legal counsel possible and will carefully and diligently represent your best interests.

 U.S. immigration law is complex, and the deportation process may seem daunting.
 Proper legal counsel can ensure that you best take advantage of all of the options available to you.
 Our compassionate and dedicated legal team will diligently and strategically work for your interests in immigration court or on appeal.

 The United States government defines deportation as the “formal removal of a foreign national from the U.S. for violating an immigration law.”
 However, an immigrant can have their legal status terminated and can face deportation for the slightest non-conformity with U.S. immigration law, even if unintentional.

 Some of the major triggers of deportation are:

 - Visa violations or overstays